Medically reviewed by Drugs.com. Last updated on May 31, 2020.

 Manufacturer's labeling: Dosing in the prescribing information may not reflect current clinical practice.
 750 mg to 1.5 g/day in divided doses; maximum dose: 2000 mg/day.
 Note: Limit daily dose to 750 mg/day (U.S. labeling) or 1000 mg/day (Canadian labeling) in pregnant women; if planned caesarian, limit dose to 250 mg/day during the last 6 weeks of pregnancy and postoperatively until wound healing is complete.

-Elderly: Therapy should be initiated at low end of dosing range and titrated upward cautiously.
+Therapy should be initiated at low end of dosing range and titrated upward cautiously.
+Refer to adult dosing.